 Tip: Documenting your findings with an event-pin.

-To always remember why the domain lost many points in the SISTRIX Visibility Index in the week of the 4th November 2013, in the future, you should document your findings with an event-pin.
+To always remember why the domain lost many points in the SISTRIX Visibility Index, in the future, you should document your findings with an event-pin.

 To create an event-pin, hover your mouse over “My Account” on the top right with and select the menu item “Pins”.